Cristian-Baeza/Cristian-Baeza/README.md

-### 🦒 Hola Mundo! 🦒
+### 🌎 Hola Mundo!

- A positive attitude, strong work ethic and an ability to learn fast
+- 🦒 About me ...
+A positive attitude, strong work ethic, sense of humor and an ability to learn fast
 - 🔭 I’m currently working on ...
 My portfolio website.
 - 🌱 I’m currently learning ...
 Node, Express and MongoDB
 - 🤔 I’m looking for help with ...
 Redux/Thunk.
 I curse thee.
 Dishonor on you.
 Dishonor on your cow.